Get Food Directly From the Farm!

 Group purchasing of whole animal.
 Locally grown meat.
 Connect with a group near you.
 Get info here.

 This organic family farm offers beef, lamb, chicken, duck, eggs, and olive oil.
 Pick up orders at the farm’s own shop—the Commons Farm Kitchen in Guinda—or at the Walnut Creek Farmers’ Markets, or at drop points in Oakland/Alameda and Palo Alto (by arrangement).
 Some shipping available.
 Get info here.

 Formerly a supplier to the restaurant industry only, this Oakland-based distributor of meats from local ranches practicing sustainable and regenerative ag is now offering Bay Area–wide home delivery.
 Their Bunker Boxes include a variety of options such as whole chicken, ground beef and pork, steak, bacon, pork chops, charcuterie, and more.
 Delivery.
 Get delivery info here.

-A family farm offering lamb, goat, beef, and pork at farmers’ markets and by delivery.
+A family farm in Clayton offering lamb, goat, beef, and pork at farmers’ markets and by delivery.
 Established in 1978.
 Get info here.

 Foodshed-sourced meats raised 50 or fewer miles from the East Bay.
 Firm commitment to ecological and ethical livestock management.
 Home delivery to any East Bay location.
 Get info here.

 Grassfed/Pastured/Holistic ManagementDry-aged beef, cut and wrapped by small-scale, artisan butchers.
 Pick up in Berkeley, Pleasanton, Fairfield, Fremont, Tracy.
 Deliveries through RealFoodBayArea.com